-I don't want to bore (or scare) you with statistics, but it's worth you knowing it's estimated that more than half of businesses have been attacked with ransomware.
+I don't want to bore (or scare) you with statistics, but it's estimated that up to two thirds of all businesses have been attacked with ransomware.
 That figure is rising every year.

 The most common way for ransomware to get on your device or network is by someone clicking a link in a suspicious email.
-And before your jaw drops that someone - especially someone in your own business - would be naive enough to click a link in a scam email, you need to know these emails are really sophisticated nowadays.
+And before your jaw drops that someone - especially someone in your own business - would be naive enough to click a link in a scam email, you need to know these emails are sophisticated nowadays.

-Yes, these emails will look like dead ringers for genuine emails from someone you know or expect mail from - the IRS, your bank, even a department within your own company.
-And they not only look like the real deal, but the email address may be a very close copy too.
+Yes, these emails will look just like genuine emails from someone you know or expect messages from - the IRS, your bank, even a department within your own company.
+And they not only look like the real deal, but the email address may be a close copy too.